Keratoconus literally means cone-shaped cornea (AAO quote 2010)

 Overtime keratoconus can progress with more severity.
 Vision will no longer be correctable with glasses.
 Iron will deposit around the base of the protrusion and the tissue will thin.
 In severe cases, a temporary painful condition called acute hydrops may occur when water rushes into the thinned area of the cornea.
 Penetrating keratoplasty or corneal transplant surgery should be considered at this point.

-Contact Washington Eye Physicians and Surgeons to schedule a consultation with our experienced keratoconus specialists in Washington DC, Chevy Chase and Silver Spring, Maryland.
+Contact Washington Eye Physicians and Surgeons to schedule a consultation with our experienced keratoconus specialists in Chevy Chase, MD.